YottaDB/YDBDoc/GTMAdminOps/gde.rst

 .. parsed-literal::
    GDE> @standard

-This command executes the GDE commands in the file to standard in the current working directory. standard should contain GDE commands; comments should start with an exclamation mark (!).
+This command executes the GDE commands in the file standard in the current working directory. standard should contain GDE commands; comments should start with an exclamation mark (!).

 +++
 Add